fork-for-review/bcoa.com/src/pages/projects/thompson-loft.md

     image: /images/uploads/17-THOMPSON_-(11)_1820.jpg
     type: image
 ---
 The corner loft is situated at the edge of Soho where it meets Tribeca.
 A simple organization of rooms is balanced by a modern aesthetic and minimalist details throughout.
-The masking and exposure of industrial elements alternates throughout the apartment in a playful manner
+The masking and exposure of industrial elements alternate throughout the apartment in a playful manner